Officials Use Narcan to Revive 3 Men Who Overdosed on Suspected Fentanyl in Placentia

 “After several doses of Narcan, the men began to regain consciousness,” Angel said in a written statement.
 They were taken to hospitals for further treatment.

-Police said a white power believed to be fentanyl was found inside the vehicle, police said.
+Police said a white powder believed to be fentanyl was found inside the vehicle, police said.

 “An interview with the men confirmed that the men had ingested the powder, believing it was cocaine,” Bryce said.
 “Fentanyl is a powerful synthetic opioid analgesic that is similar to morphine but is 50 to 100 times more potent.
 Drug users often don’t realize they have ingested the drug until it’s too late.”